adamforgac/landing-page/README.md

 # landing-page
-Simple landing page from The Odin Project.
+Simple ladning page with pregiven design from The Odin Project.
+I personally don't really like the look of this page, but I had to do it.